NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Evaluation

 \textbf{Performance with Different Memory Configs.} To illustrate NeoMem's performance under various memory setups, we maintain a constant CXL memory size and investigate three fast-to-slow memory ratios: 1:2, 1:4, and 1:8.
 Our evaluation compares NeoMem with PEBS, the second-best memory-tiering system according to Figure~\ref{fig:performance_overview}.
-As depicted in Figure~\ref{fig:different_mem_configs}, NeoMem consistently outperforms PEBS across all setups.
+As depicted in Figure~\ref{fig:different_mem_configs}, NeoMem consistently outperforms PEBS.
 Notably, in Page-Rank and Btree, the performance gap between NeoMem and PEBS widens as fast memory shrinks, indicating NeoMem's higher accuracy in hot page classification.
 Conversely, in GUPS and XSBench, the performance of both NeoMem and PEBS remains relatively stable.
-This is because the hot sets in these benchmarks always fit within the fast memory. \rev{In GUPS the performance on 1:4 is slightly higher than that on 1:2 due to system noise in each run.}
+This is because the hot sets always fit within the fast memory.